Leuprolide depot suspension

 - if you have allergies to medicines, foods, or other substances

-- if you have bone problems (eg, weak bones, osteoporosis) or if a family member has had bone problems
+- if you have bone problems (eg, osteoporosis, brittle bones) or a family history of bone problems

 How to use leuprolide depot suspension: